C. V. Raman Pillai: Second and third marriages

-Pillai's first marriage did not last long.
-He married again in 1887 at the age of 30, and his wife, Bhageerathi Amma, was only 16 at the time of the wedding.
-The marriage lasted till his wife's untimely death in 1904 and his third marriage was to Janaki Amma, the elder sister of Bhageerathi Amma and the widow of C. Raja Raja Varma, the younger brother of Raja Ravi Varma.
+He married again in 1887, at the age of 30.
+His second wife, Bhageerathi Amma of the Keezheveedu family, was only 16 at the time of the wedding.
+The match had been proposed by his close friend and colleague Narasimham Pillai.
+The marriage lasted till Bhageerathi Amma's untimely death in 1904.
+The couple had at least two daughters: Gowrikutty and Maheshwari Amma.
+In August 1904, Gowrikutty, then sixteen, was married to A. R. Pillai, a prominent merchant of Thiruvananthapuram, in a ceremony attended by the Diwan and other notables.
+Their son was the journalist Rosscote Krishna Pillai.
+Maheshwari Amma, the youngest daughter, later married playwright E. V. Krishna Pillai; their son was the actor Adoor Bhasi.
+His third marriage was to Janaki Amma, the elder sister of Bhageerathi Amma and the widow of C. Raja Raja Varma, the younger brother of Raja Ravi Varma.
 He died on 21 March 1922, at the age of 63, survived by Janaki Amma.